a2istogether/a2istogether/README.md

 - 👋 Hi, I’m Arun
-- 👀 I’m interested in Web Development and App Developmen
+- 👀 I’m interested in Web Development and Android App Development
 - 🌱 I’m currently learning BCA and also WebDevelopment -My Instragram Id is a2_is_together